konradzagozda/django-REST-starter/README.md

 ## Setup

-1. `cd backend && poetry install && cp env/dev.env .env`
+Use vscode and devcontainers extension

+1. `f1` > `Dev Containers: Open folder in container`
-2. `docker compose up -d` wait until services are healthy
+2. `cd backend && docker compose up -d` wait until containers are healthy
-3. `poetry shell` initialize venv
-4. `python manage.py runserver`
-5. `./load-data.sh`
+3. `./load-data.sh && ./run-server.sh`

 Services are decoupled from main backend service to have full integration with vscode e.g. test pane is not supported in containerized version.